Cubs acquire 2B Murphy in trade with Nationals

 The 33-year-old Murphy has a .413 career batting average at Wrigley Field, according to STATS.
 He was the NL Championship Series MVP when the Mets swept the Cubs in 2015, hitting .529 with four homers and six RBIs.

-“It’s going to be more fun to watch him hit,” Cubs manager Joe Maddon said before Tuesday’s game at Detroit.
+“It’s going to be more fun to watch him hit,” Cubs manager Joe Maddon said before Tuesday’s 2-1 loss at Detroit.
 “He kind of devastated us in 2015.”

 The Cubs also announced that Yu Darvish will miss the rest of the season because of a stress reaction in his right elbow.